OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 ## Compiler and Linker

 Compiler writers provide a rich set of warnings from the analysis of code during compilation.
 Both GCC and Visual Studio have static analysis capabilities to help find mistakes early in the development process.
-The built in static analysis capabilities of GCC and Visual Studio are usually sufficient to ensure proper API usage and catch a number of mistakes such as using an uninitialized variable or comparing a negative signed int and a positive unsigned int.
+The built-in static analysis capabilities of GCC and Visual Studio are usually sufficient to ensure proper API usage and catch a number of mistakes such as using an uninitialized variable or comparing a negative signed int and a positive unsigned int.

 As a concrete example, (and for those not familiar with C/C++ promotion rules), a warning will be issued if a signed integer is promoted to an unsigned integer and then compared because a side effect is `-1 > 1` after promotion!
 GCC and Visual Studio will not currently catch, for example, SQL injections and other tainted data usage.
 For that, you will need a tool designed to perform data flow analysis or taint analysis.